michaeljoseph/cookiemonster/cookiemonster.md

 ???
 **0.3.4**

-Youtube Downloader
+YouTube Downloader

+And then they ask me what language it's written in and wrinkle their noses in faint disgust at the horror of running a program in an unattractive language.

 ---
+class: inverse, center
-# lightning talk
+# lightning talk ?
 ## How I Learned To Stop Worrying And Love The CLI
 ???
 **0.3.5**